SasanLabs/VulnerableApp/docs/HOW-TO-USE.md

 3. Running it by **Building manually**, as VulnerableApp is a spring boot based application so for starting this application you need to import this project in IDE like eclipse or intellij.
 IDE should have buildship/gradle plugin.
 As this project is developed in eclipse so eclipse is recommended IDE for now.
 After importing the project, run the app and it should start a server.

 After starting the application, Navigate to `http://<base-url>:9090/VulnerableApp` , for eg: `http://localhost:9090/VulnerableApp` url and a User Interface will guide you to next steps.
+Running as standalone Vulnerable Application gives the **Legacy User Interface**

 # How to build the project
 There are 2 ways in which this project can be built and used: